jedisct1/libsodium-doc/internals/README.md

   - A complete, safe, and consistent API is favored over compact code.
 Redundancy of trivial functions is acceptable to improve clarity and prevent potential bugs in applications.
 For example, every operation gets a dedicated `_keygen()` function.
   - The default PRG doesn’t implement something complicated and potentially insecure in userland to save CPU cycles.
 It is fast enough for most applications while being guaranteed to be thread-safe and fork-safe in all cases.
 If thread safety is not required, a faster, simple, and provably secure userland implementation is provided.
   - The code includes many internal consistency checks and will defensively `abort()` if something unusual is detected.
 This requires a few extra checks but is useful for spotting internal and application-specific bugs that tests don’t catch.

+These are only examples, not a strict rule or a guarantee.

 ## Testing